Thalleous88/djangoCRUD/README.md

 ### Why JSON Fields?

 Products are designed to support **arbitrary attributes** (e.g. name, price, stock, category).
-Instead of enforcing a rigid relational schema, product attributes are stored in a JSON field.
+Instead of enforcing a rigid relational schema, product attributes are stored in a JSON field as instructed in the requirement.

-This approach:

-* Allows product attributes to evolve without database migrations
-* Keeps the model flexible for different retailers
-* Matches the challenge requirement for arbitrary fields

 ---